takashilouis/takashilouis/README.md

 Utilized MongoDB and Firebase Firestore for data storage and user authentication.<br/>
 Implemented various functionalities like movie listings, search, and admin management.<br/>
 Technologies: Node.js, React.js, MongoDB, Firebase, Tailwind CSS.<br/>

+In my previous roles, I’ve worked extensively with C for embedded systems and built C# Windows applications to interface with embedded hardware.

 🛠️ My Skills in Embedded System